marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/27-GitPush4.png" width="700">

 The snapshot we just created is still on the local clone.
 We can resume working on the local clone, by adding, changing or deleting files and folder.
-Recording the changes in more commits, by running the same “git commit” command (each with their own comment).
+Recording the changes in more commits, by running the same `git commit` command (each with their own comment).
 All these changes and commits are on your local machine.
 Nobody but you is able to access the folder and if your machine crashes, all your work is gone.
-To sync your work to your repository in GitHub we need to “push” the commits.
+To sync your work to your repository in GitHub we need to `push` the commits.
 Before we push our changes to GitHub, it is crucial to understand that the content on your GitHub repository might have changed while you were working with the local clone.
 You might have changes files directly on GitHub or other users might have contributed to your code (which we will cover later).
 But if you have a file that is changed on GitHub and the same file in your clone that you changed locally, what change is authoritive?
 Git does not know.
 To prevent this issue you need to get the latest version from GitHub first before you push your local changes to it.
 There are two ways to do this with Git.
-We can either fetch and merge or we can pull.
+We can either `fetch` and `merge` or we can `pull`.
 Pull is a combination of (fetch and merge in one action).
 Pull seems to be the logical thing to do right?
 But there is a caveat.
 Let’s explain with an example.

 Assume we have a repository with a README.md file already in there.
 We create a local clone.
 After we make a change to the README.md file locally.